 “Just one?”
 I wanted to know.

 “I think so,” she said.
-Sometimes people do have twins, but I’m pretty sure I just have only one baby in my tummy.”
+Sometimes people do have twins, but I’m pretty sure I just have one baby in my tummy.”

 “How will it get born?
 Do you have to squeeze it out like Mittens squeezes out her kittens under the boxes in the garage?”